 where the sum is taken over all fixed components, and $e_{S^{1}}(N_{F})$ denotes the equivariant Euler class of the normal bundle to $F$ in $M$. \end{theo}

-For a compact oriented manifold $M$, the Atiyah-Singer index theorem states that the analytical index of the signature operator on $M$ is equal to the topological index of the operator.
-As an application to a compact oriented $S^1$-manifold with a discrete fixed point set, it yields the following formula.
+For a compact oriented manifold $M$, the Atiyah–Singer index theorem states that the analytic index of the signature operator on $M$ is equal to its topological index.
+As an application, for a compact oriented $S^1$-manifold with a discrete fixed point set, the theorem yields the following formula.

 \begin{theo} \emph{[Atiyah-Singer index theorem]} \cite{AS} Let the circle group $S^1$ act on a $2n$-dimensional compact oriented manifold $M$ with a discrete fixed point set.
 Then the signature of $M$ is